Confirmation Bias – We Believe What We Believe

 Of all the cognitive biases, the most persistent is the confirmation bias.
 Even in the 1960s, researchers knew that people tended to trust information that confirmed their fixed beliefs.
 They also rejected information that did the opposite.

 In marketing, the most obvious thing affected by confirmation biases is branding.
 People are fiercely loyal to brands they are familiar with.
 Marketers know it’s difficult to convince people to try something different.
-Can you talk an iPhone user to buy a Samsung phone?
+Can you talk an iPhone user into buying a Samsung phone?

 - Apple Succeeded with a New Direction – In 1998, Apple was struggling to gain market share for its computers.
 PCs running Microsoft Windows dominated the market.
 People strongly believed that Apple computers were just for “creative types” and not good for business use.
 Apple struggled with this persistent bias for years.
 Instead of continuing to try to fight PCs, though, it decided to try something new.They launched a new ad slogan, with a rainbow-colored apple logo: “Think Different!”
 By focusing on a market segment that was looking for alternatives, the campaign was wildly successful.
 Can the same concept work for your company?